 Health - Food - Science - Community

-Regular consumers of alcohol may be highly vulnerable to lung cancer.
+Alcohol consumers may be highly prone to develop stomach cancer.